bluebandit21/magic-wifi/docs/README.md

 ## Building the Project

-At the moment the PCB design and Bill of Materials are being redesigned.
-There is no release version of the PCB at the moment.
+The PCB design and Bill of Materials are being redesigned.
+There is no release version of the PCB at present moment.

 ## Setting up a dev environment